 Over the years the sections have extended and there are currently 11.
 Volunteer section secretaries organise their own programmes, find venues and arrange adjudicators.
 Entries are encouraged from all cultures, ages and abilities and competitors have the benefit of comments from professional adjudicators.
 The Festival is affiliated to the British and International Federation of Festivals, is a registered charity and is controlled by an Executive and general committee.

-If you would like to become a volunteer helping the festival please go to the news page for further information.
+If you would like to become a volunteer helping the festival please contact us for further information.

 In 1994, recovering from an accident to my right scaphoid, wrist, collarbone and torn ligaments in my chest, and damaged vertebrae in my neck – which had happened almost six years previously, leaving me unable to write, draw or paint for this length of time – I was persuaded by a very dear friend to attend Flower Painting classes with her.